rykllan/languages/README.md

 Characters:
 - &% -> New line

-- that "x" in tutorial and achievements translations -> don't remove it!
+- that "x" in rocket failures translations
+      -> don't remove it!
 It separates header and desc eachother

 - that "," in modules translations